wbowditch/ctf-challenges/Secret Code/README.md

 ## Description
 ```
-Sounds like the british FBI but less cool.
+Sounds like the British FBI but less cool.

 flag format = fresher{...}
 ```